 - You should make every effort to be available on the date scheduled.

 What happens after court?

-- If today’s hearing results in the modification of an existing order, it may take several weeks to see the change in your payment amount.
+- If the hearing results in the modification of an existing order, it may take several weeks to see the change in your payment amount.

 - The Family Law Facilitator is an attorney who works for the court and provides limited free legal assistance.
 Live Chat services are available.
 Please visit the webpage of the Family Law Facilitator’s Office for availability and to utilize this service.
 Alternatively, you may call the Facilitator’s Office at (925) 608-2067 and leave a message.
 They will call you back within 2 days.